Allensworth, California: Legacy

 The town was memorialized as a state park in 1974, and hosts seasonal events to preserve its history, which garner "thousands of visitors" from around the state.
 The area around the park is inhabited.
 In 1976, the Colonel Allensworth Historic Park was established, a process which was started by Cornelius Ed Pope.
-Historic buildings from 1908-1918 have been restored in the town center.
+Historic buildings from 1908 to 1918 have been restored in the town center.

 A number of the restored buildings are at the center of the 2022 documentary film Allensworth by James Benning.
 The film had its U.S. premiere at the 2022 Denver Film Festival and its European premiere at the 2023 Berlinale.

+A children's historical novel Ellen of Allensworth by Janet Nichols Lynch was published in 2025, depicting life in Allensworth at the beginning of the Twentieth Century.